sarzorwyn/tp/docs/team/sarzorwyn.md

   * Highlights: This enhancement has to be kept up to date with the attributes of other classes.
   * Credits: AB2 address book storage implementation for regex
 * **New feature**: Added the ability to store persistent configurations
+  * What it does: The user can set program settings that will be stored
+  * Justification: The settings should persist to fit the user preferences.
+  * Highlights: Editing the file could lead to severe program malfunction and is hard to recover from.
+* **Enhancement**: Added the command to move storage location
+  * What it does: Allow the user to move the storage to a new location
+  * Justification: This feature allows the user to easily create multiple new nested folder
+  * Highlights: This enhancement does not extend to the config file as the program would not where to read the main storage from